MicrosoftDocs/quantum-docs-pr/articles/libraries/numerics/concepts/adders.md

 }
 ```

-The core of `RippleCarryAdderD` consists of the code shown below.
+ `RippleCarryAdderD` computes the integer addition with the code shown below.
 It uses $n$ auxiliary qubits that are used for propagating the carry bit.
 This code allows to be controlled on a qubit array `controls`.
-The `Carry` operations in the first and the second loop cancel out when the controls do not trigger the operation and do not need to be controlled separately.
+The `Carry` operations in the first cancel out with their adjoint counterparts in the second loop when the controls do not trigger the operation and do not need to be controlled separately.

 ```qsharp
 using ( ancillas = Qubit[nQubits] ) {